AlgoLab/pantas/README.md

   --events EVENTS [EVENTS ...]
 Events to call (default: [ES, SS, IR])
 ```

-Moreover, to call events from a reduced spliced pangenome, it is necessary to use the `--rp` argument to provide the list of reference paths in the reduced graph (this file is created during the graph construction/indexing):
+To call events from a reduced spliced pangenome, it is necessary to use the `--rp` argument to provide the list of reference paths in the reduced graph (this file is created during the graph construction/indexing):
 ``` sh
 python3 ./scripts/call.py --rp [spliced-pangenome.refpath] [sample.gfa] [annotation.gtf] > [sample-events.csv]
 ```

-##### Input preparation
+### Input preparation
-The input of pantas are: an annotated spliced pangenome and the replicates aligned to this structure.
+The input of pantas are: an annotated spliced pangenome and the replicates aligned to this graph.

 To build and index an annotated spliced pangenome, we provide a snakemake pipeline (`index.smk`):
 ``` sh